Care and Training

 Monthly ear cleaning

 DO NOT run with your puppy before he is at least 16 months old!
 Puppy joints are going through a lot of development very quickly.
 If you put too much stress on your puppy’s developing joints, you could actually cause or contribute to joint problems that could affect your dog for his lifetime.
-A puppy running off leash is just fine, but no running with repetitive movements on a leash with you.
-Brisk walking / fetch or any repetitive forced movement should be limited to a few minutes until 16 months old – 2 minutes at 8 weeks and increasing to 20-30 minutes on a level, soft surface by 6 months.
 By 16 months walks can be increased to however long puppy wants as joints are now grown.
 This puppy exercise guidelines will help.
 Here’s one on appropriate exercise.

 Mental exercise is as important as physical exercise.
 This means challenging your pup to use its brain!
 A dog’s most sensitive sense is its nose, and challenging its nose is one the best ways to use its brain.
 Visit this site for more information: